In the context of digital transformation, Artificial Intelligence (AI) presents a tremendous opportunity to disrupt

 - Object Tracking: Follow an object of interest in a given scene.

 - Semantic Segmentation: Understand the role of each pixel in an image.

 - Instance Segmentation: Segments different instances of classes.

 The proposed Computer Vision test lab will provide a real-world environment to explore these techniques, looking to identify strengths, weaknesses, barriers, etc.

 Computer Vision is an exciting field of study, which continues to gain momentum across many industries.

-In the context of my work (animal health), I have highlighted a few use cases (not an exhaustive list), where Computer Vision could potentially add value.
+In the context of work, the list below highligts a few examples where Computer Vision could potentially add value.

 Anomaly Alert System: Provide real-time surveillance of a specific location, autonomously alerting users when a specific object enters the scene and/or executes a pre-defined movement.

 Security/Privacy Filter: Monitor live video streams (e.g. video conferences, webinars), automatically detecting and redacting specific objects (e.g. locations, individuals, displays).

 Employee Social Distancing: As a response to the COVID-19 pandemic, help users practice safe social distancing (physical separation) by monitoring office locations, notifying users of any risk.